July 22, 2020

 How to pack clothes for moving is the question that is on the mind of every person who is relocating.
 After all, you have to wear something as soon as you arrive at your new home.
 Do you want to protect your favorite jacket, a new shirt, or coat during the relocation?
 Avoid losing your number one dressing combination because it got torn or stained during the move by applying a few useful tips.

-Without the right materials, the relocation process can get pretty long and stressful.
+Without the right packing supplies, it’s impossible to have a stress-free moving experience.
 To avoid that, dedicate some time to finding the right boxes that will fit all of your clothing, no matter how bulky they are.
 Items like winter coats and puffy jackets might not be heavy, but they take up a lot of space.
-In other words, you will need bigger containers for them, while shirts and shoes demand smaller ones.
+In other words, you will need bigger containers for them, while packing shoes and shirts will require smaller ones.

 Staying organized is the key to a successful relocation.
 Before you start packing things for transport, sort through them.
 Make a pile of summer and winter or everyday and fancy clothes.
 This way, you will know how many boxes you need and if you have clothing you no longer need.
 Over the years, people tend to accumulate stuff they don’t really use.
 Make a pile of things you will throw away.
 If some are in good condition, you can even sell or donate them.

 An essential part of decluttering is throwing away clothing or donating them.
 When you’ve sorted everything and figured out what you are getting rid of, check if the items are in good condition.
-If they are, you can always donate them to Red Cross, Goodwill, or any other place that accepts wardrobe donations.
+If they are, you can always donate them to Red Cross, or maybe Goodwill, or any other place that accepts wardrobe donations.
+This way, you’ll shorten the household inventory list and save a few bucks on cross-country moving services.

-Relocation doesn’t end with putting your things in the truck.
-Unpacking in a new home is a part of it as well.
+Relocation doesn’t end with learning how to pack a moving truck.
+There are also things to do after moving, such as unpacking in the new home.
 Save yourself the trouble of rummaging around boxes looking for socks or shirts that go with fancy pants by keeping a similar wardrobe together.
 This way, you will be able to find just the right things without overstressing, and it will make setting up your new closet that much easier.

 When you want to box up things that are not on hangers or that are not going to stay in dressers and closets, you need to pick the right folding method.
-Depending on where you are storing your stuff, there are few ways to approach folding.
+Depending on whether you’re only transporting your stuff or planning to use a storage unit, there are few ways to approach folding.

 The military rolling method has so many benefits that make it the most popular way to fold things when moving or traveling.
-This approach not only maximizes your space but also prevents wrinkling during transport.
+This approach not only maximizes your space but also prevents wrinkling during transport, making it one of the best moving hacks.
 To roll items the right way, put them on a hard surface and flip the bottom inside out.
 Start rolling up until you get to the middle of the shirt.
 Try to do it as tightly as possible.
 Next, start rolling from the top.
 When two sides meet in the middle, unfold the pouch on the bottom that you created by flipping the shirt inside out and put it over the item.
 This way, your clothes won’t unroll while moving.

 Famous organizing consultant Marie Kondo has her own method of folding that can be especially when trying to utilize space.
 Her technique is based on more folds, stacked neatly in a bag, drawer, or box, that will prevent wrinkling.
 Kondo has a different way of folding socks, underwire, shirts, and jeans.

-Are you moving in a hurry and have a big dresser that is not too heavy to lift?
+Are you in a hurry, trying to move efficiently, and have a big dresser that is not too heavy to lift?
 Don’t worry, you can leave your belongings inside.
-If you plan to hire professional movers, let them know that there are still items in there.
+If you plan to get professional moving services, let the movers know that there are still items in there.
 You should take the heavier items out, and leave the lighter ones in.

 There is a good chance that you have many clothes on hangers that you wish to pack.
 Things like dresses, pants, suits, and collared shirts are what people usually put on hangers.
-There are a few ways you can protect your belongings and safely relocate them to your new home without taking them off off hangers:
+There are a few ways you can protect your belongings and safely move them to the new home without taking them off off hangers: